Mohammad Mofatteh: Political

 Mofatteh and Beheshti were among those who articulated Khomeini's spiritual and political authority in the Islamic revolution.
 In other words, they extended the views of Khomeini in politics and ideology.
 As a religious and political activist, he travelled to different places of Iran in the 1950s and 1960s.
 Especially during Ramadhan, Moharram, and Safar, he used to go to Khuzestan province to guide the people.
 After he developed his activities in Khuzestan, SAVAK prohibited his entrance to the province.
 In 1968 he was fired from the Department of Education for his political activities and was exiled to Zahedan.
 After the period of exile was finished, SAVAK prohibited his entrance to Qom and instead, "to neutralize his religio-political activities", suggested that he be assigned as a professor at Tehran University.

 In 1973, at the invitation of the people, he went to Javid Mosque in Tehran to lead the prayers.
 There, he held ideological classes on "the fundamentals of beliefs", philosophy, Tafsir of Quran, Nahj al-Balagha, history of religions, and sociology.
-He continued his activities in the Javid Mosque so that it became a center for fighting against the Shah, leading to its closing on 24 November 1974 by SAVAK after Khamenei's speech there, and Mofatteh being sent to prison for almost two months.
+He continued his activities in the Javid Mosque so that it became a center for fighting against the Shah, leading to its closing on 24 November 1974 by SAVAK after Ali Khamenei's speech there, and Mofatteh being sent to prison for almost two months.
 In 1976 he accepted the responsibility of managing Qoba Mosque in Tehran, where he introduced some innovations such as inviting Egyptian Quran reciters, and inviting Abdul Fatah Abdul Maqsood, the author of the book Ali.
 He established a library and an interest-free loan center in the mosque.
 After a while, he was prohibited from giving lectures.
 As an Islamist leader, Ayatollah Mofatteh organized demonstrations in the Qoba Mosque against the Shah's regime.